-- 61. GENERAL PHYSICS-MECHANICS.
+GENERAL PHYSICS-MECHANICS.
 Five hours credit.
 (Four hours lecture, two hours laboratory.)

-Prerequisite, MTH 21.
-The first quarter of the general course in physics treats of the laws, principles, and generalizations of mechanics. - 62.
+Prerequisite, MTH 25.
+The first quarter of the general course in physics treats of the laws, principles, and generalizations of mechanics.

 GENERAL PHYSICS-ELECTRICITY.
 Five hours credit.
+(Four

-(Four hours lecture, two hours laboratory.)
+hours lecture, two hours laboratory.)
 Prerequisite, PHY 61.
-The second quarter of the general course in physics; treats the principles, laws, and generalizations in electricity. - 63.
+The second quarter of the general course in physics; treats the principles, laws, and generalizations in electricity.

 GENRAL PHYSICS-SOUND, LIGHT, AND HEAT.
 Five hours credit.
 (Four hours lecture, two hours laboratory.)

 Prerequisite, PHY 62.
-The third quarter of the general course in physics treats of the laws, principles, and generalizations concerning sound, light, and heat. - 161.
-MECHANICS I. Four hours credit.
-Prerequisites, PHY 63 and MTH 34.
+The third quarter of the general course in physics treats of the laws, principles, and generalizations concerning sound, light, and heat.

+- 161. MECHANICS I. Four hours credit. - Prerequisite, PHY 63 and MTH 34 taken concurrently.
 First course of a sequence of two courses.
 Topics covered include Newton's Laws, statics of particles and rigid bodies, work and energy, particle motion in a constant field and one dimensional oscillatory motion. - 162.
 ELECTRICITY AND MAGNETISM I. Four hours credit.
-Prerequisites, PHY 63 and MTH 34.
+Prerequisite, PHY 63 and MTH 34 or taken concurrently.
 First course of a sequence of two courses.
 An advanced study in electric fields, electric potential, magnetic fields and induced electromotive force. - 164.
 ELECTRICAL MEASUREMENTS.
 Five hours credit.
 (Four hours lecture, two hours laboratory.)

-Prerequisites, PHY 63 and MTH 32 taken concurrently.
+Prerequisite, PHY 63 and MTH 32 taken concurrently.
 A study of Kirchhoff's Laws and their application, components of AC circuits, and the solution of AC circuits by use of the vector method and complex number method. - 165.
 MODERN PHYSICS.
 Four hours credit.

 Prerequisite, PHY 63.
 A general course of the concepts in physics formulated since 1900 including an elementary presentation of atomic and nuclear physics. - 166.
 RADIATION PHYSICS.
 Four hours credit.

 Prerequisite, PHY 63.
 A course in the detection and evaluation of the various atomic and nuclear radiations.
-Topics to be covered include:
+Topics to be covered include: Elementary atomic and nuclear theory, types of radiation, detectors, error analysis, and detection systems. - 167.
+ELEMENTARY PHOTOGRAPHY.
+Five hours credit.
+(Four hours lecture, two hours laboratory.)